meskalito89/lintener/README.md

 Just simple listener.

-Listen from defoult microphone, recognize speach and write all to file text.txt
+Listen from default microphone, recognize speach and write all to file text.txt